Blog

 Emotional Support Cat

-Cats can legally be emotional support animals because they are the perfect companions for boosting your mental health.
-One study showed that cat owners had better psychological health than non-pet owners, and another showed that cats can help reduce stress by lowering blood pressure and resting heart rates.
-If you want to turn your cat […]
+Cats can legally be emotional support animals because studies like this one have shown that cat owners have better psychological health than non-pet owners, and this one showed that cats can help reduce stress by lowering blood pressure and resting heart rates.
+Cats can qualify as emotional support animals because they have been proven to […]

 Read More